Trans woman: Discrimination

 The American National Coalition of Anti-Violence Programs' report of 2010 anti-LGBTQ violence found that of the 27 people who were murdered because of their LGBTQ identity, 44% were trans women.
 Discrimination is particularly severe towards non-white trans women, who experience the intersection of racism and transphobia.
-For example, a potential result of such discrimination is that multiracial, Latina, Black and Indigenous American trans women are twice to more than three times as likely as white trans women to be sexually assaulted in prison.

 In her book Whipping Girl, trans woman Julia Serano refers to the unique discrimination trans women experience as "transmisogyny".

 Discrimination against trans women has occurred at the Michigan Womyn's Music Festival after the Festival set out a rule that it would only be a space for cisgender females.
 This led to protests by trans women and their allies, and a boycott of the Festival by Equality Michigan in 2014.
-The boycott was joined by the Human Rights Campaign, GLAAD, the National Center for Lesbian Rights, and the National LGBTQ Task Force.
+The boycott was joined by the Human Rights Campaign and GLAAD.
+The National Center for Lesbian Rights, and the National LGBTQ Task Force also signed on to the boycott but later withdrew support.
 The "womyn-born-womyn" intention first came to attention in 1991 after a transsexual festival-goer, Nancy Burkholder, was asked to leave the festival when several women recognized her as a trans woman and expressed discomfort with her presence in the space.